-Decrease the release of sweat and absorb odor-causing moisture.
-These substances are typically the first-line of defense against excessive sweating.
-Antiperspirants are available over-the-counter or in prescription strength.
+These substances are typically the first line of defense against excessive sweating.
+Antiperspirants decrease the release of sweat and absorb odor-causing moisture.
+They are available over-the-counter or in prescription strength.

-Delivers a mild electrical current through water to block the output of sweat.
-This treatment is often used for excessive sweating of the hands and feet, and can be done at home.
+This treatment delivers a mild electrical current through water to block the output of sweat.
+It is often used for excessive sweating of the hands and feet, and can be done at home.

-Blocks the chemical that activates the body’s sweat glands.
-Used in the treatment of severe sweating under the arms, as well as the palms and soles.
+Botox blocks the chemical that activates the body’s sweat glands.
+It is used to treat severe sweating under the arms, as well as the palms and soles.
 You usually return to normal activity the same day as treatment.
 Repeated treatment is often required to maintain the effect.

 When conservative treatment options fail, our dermatologists may recommend this minimally invasive surgical option.
-It is performed by a cardiothoracic surgeon who collapses one lung in order to destroy the nerve responsible for sending signals that tell the body to sweat excessively.
+It is performed by a cardiothoracic surgeon, who destroys the nerves that control sweating in the part of your body that's affected.
 This procedure is only considered for the most severe cases of hyperhidrosis.